Canadian Apprenticeships and Grants for the Disabled

 In Canada there are many federal programs that support persons with disabilities in obtaining employment opportunities.

-Provinces - Each province and territory has its own governing body in charge of apprenticeship.
-Information regarding apprenticeship programs and benefits available in your province or territory can be found below.
+Each province and territory has its own governing body in charge of apprenticeship.
+Information regarding apprenticeship programs and benefits are available for your province or territory.

 The Government of Canada provides up to $4,000 in federal apprenticeship grants to help you progress in or complete your apprenticeship training.